porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 ---

-## Text styles

-The Porsche typography system provides various text styles that follow the Porsche type scale.
-Being provided both as text styles in the Porsche UI Kit Sketch library and as code components makes it easy for you to apply these styles within your digital designs.

-### Headline styles
+## Headline styles

 The Porsche headline styles should only be used for first-level headlines whose function is to lead a page, section or content area.
 For Porsche headlines styles only bold weight is used to provide a good readability and making it easy as possible to focus on the content sections of a page.
-Likewise, Bold perfectly embodies the brand's claim to modernism, power and strength.
 The headline styles span from Large Title, that can be used optionally and only once per page, to Headlines 1 to 4 that can be used multiple times.

 |                  | 320 - 759 px (XS)     | 760 - 999 px (S)   | 1000 - 1299 px (M)   | 1300 - 1759 px (L)   | 1760  px or larger (XL)   |
 |------------------|---------------------  |------------------	|-------------------   |-------------------   |------------------------   |